Ghini/ghini.desktop/doc/docker-development.md

 The development image installs Python packages from committed lock files in `requirements/`.
 This keeps rebuilds deterministic for a given Git commit.

+`Dockerfile.dev` and `scripts/docker-dev` are the supported development workflow.
+The root `Dockerfile` is older experimental packaging work and should not be used as the source of truth for local development, testing, or merge request validation.

+## Branch Workflow

+Use `ghini-4-dev-clean` as the current integration branch for the Python, SQLAlchemy, GTK 3.24, Docker, and developer tooling work.
+Keep feature and fix branches small, then merge or cherry-pick them back to `ghini-4-dev-clean` once their focused tests and warning-gated suite pass.

+The `search` branch is preserved as a fallback branch.
+Do not use it as the integration base for new work.

+The `search-clean-history` branch is a tracking branch for the old `search` work.
+Its commit subjects use state markers:

+- `[D]`: the intent is already ported to `ghini-4-dev-clean`.
+- `[P]`: the intent is partially ported and should remain on the migration checklist.
+- `[T]`: the intent is still todo.

+When additional old work is ported, update `search-clean-history` so the corresponding commit body records the `ghini-4-dev-clean` commit hash with `(ported: ...)` or `(partial: ...)`.

 ## Updating Python Dependencies

 Edit the dependency declarations in `pyproject.toml`, then regenerate the Docker